-Private and Public Disclosures in Countries with Weak Institutional Environments: Evidence from Shanghai-Hong Kong Connect
+Credibility of Disclosures in Weak Enforcement Institutions: Evidence from Shanghai-Hong Kong Connect

 Date Written: June 12, 2017

-I study how firms enhance the credibility of voluntary disclosure when the enforcement institutions that deter managers from engaging in cheap-talk are weak.
-Using China, a classic example of such a market, I examine the effect of a market liberalization pilot program on affected firms’ disclosure policies.
-I find that affected firms increased private disclosure (corporate access and private dial-ins) in anticipation of the program’s implementation, but find no changes in public disclosure (press releases and management forecasts).
-Firms that increased private disclosure experienced an increase in foreign institutional holdings after the implementation and exhibited lower volatility and higher stock returns and foreign holdings, during a subsequent market crash.
-Overall, the results suggest that voluntary disclosure supports investor confidence even in markets without strong enforcement institutions, albeit through private (instead of public) channels.
+I study whether voluntary disclosure can be credible when the enforcement institutions to deter managers from engaging in cheap-talk are weak.
+Using the case of China, I examine the effect of a market liberalization pilot program’s announcement, which increased foreign investors’ future ability to invest in select Shanghai stocks, on affected firms’ disclosure policies.
+I find that affected firms did not change public disclosure (press releases and management forecasts), but significantly increased private disclosure (corporate access and private dial-ins) in anticipation of the program’s implementation.
+Private disclosure increases were concentrated among firms in need of capital and these firms experienced an increase in foreign institutional holdings after the implementation.
+Further, their stock prices suffered less during a subsequent market crash and they retained more foreign institutional investors.
+Overall, the results suggest that voluntary disclosure supports investor confidence even in weak environments, albeit through private (instead of public) channels.